pseudotensor/open-strawberry/README.md

    * Use this model to generate reasoning traces for slightly harder problems this new model can barely do.
    * Repeat until the model can do the hardest problems, and the scope of reasoning traces as consumed more types of problems (but not all types since not always required).
 3. Emphasize first principles thinking.
+4. Randomized useful CoT prompts for "next" from user when generating reasoning traces (e.g. not just next but "are you sure?" "any mistakes?" "how would you verify your answer?")

 ## Project Goals